 - Protect beneficiaries.
-Similarly, you can set up your trust to protect beneficiaries from themselves, ensuring your wealth isn’t inadvertently squandered by an heir or beneficiary with money management issues, or by their failure to attend to certain tax laws.
+Similarly, you can set up your trust to protect beneficiaries from themselves, ensuring your wealth isn’t inadvertently squandered by an heir or beneficiary with money management issues, or a future divorce or lawsuit.

 - Probate privacy, as well as financial savings.
 Anything that moves through probate becomes a matter of public record.
 Establishing your legal trust ensures your estate and its heirs/beneficiaries retain their privacy.
 As referenced before, it’s a rare occasion that establishing trust doesn’t save you or your beneficiaries in terms of taxes and fees when it’s time to execute the trust’s instructions.

 - Legal protection.
 Unfortunately, scenarios, where family or loved ones contest the will or trust, are common – typically using reasons such as the deceased was not in his/her sound mind or was under duress when the trust was created.
 Having your trust drawn up with experienced and conscientious Alameda trust attorneys protects your intentions, and prevents heirs/beneficiaries, from winding up in emotionally challenging estate litigation.

 Estate Planning Attorneys Help You Establish Which Trust is Best

 Trusts are not one-size-fits-all.
 Instead, we review your personal, financial and professional portfolios and create trusts accordingly.
 Some of the most common trusts we create for clients include:

 - Qualified Terminable Interest Property Trust (QTIP Trust)

 - Revocable Living Trusts